 - see the child first and foremost as a person, rather than a condition or disability, and talk positively about their achievements.

-How Contact a Family can help
+How Contact can help

 We have lots of information and resources that you can share with families or direct them towards.